eginez/huckleberry/README.md

 # Huckleberry
 A clojurescript library that provides dependency resolution for maven artifacts.
-Huckleberry aims to be a jvm-less port of [Pomergranate](https://github.com/cemerick/pomegranate)] and [Aether](https://github.com/sonatype/sonatype-aether).
+Huckleberry aims to be a jvm-less replacement for [Pomergranate](https://github.com/cemerick/pomegranate) and [Aether](https://github.com/sonatype/sonatype-aether), where possible.

 ## Huckleberry supports
 * Maven dependencies expressed in lenin style coordinates eg: [commons-logging "1.0"]